“I will praise the LORD according to his righteousness: and will sing praise to the name of the LORD most high.” Psalm 7:17

 When I was growing up, one of my favorite television shows was Father Knows Best.
 While it was about a family, the title has spiritual connotations.
 Our Heavenly Father knows best as well.

-Over these past few weeks, I have tried to examine every year of my life and think of what God did for me, even before I was saved.
+Over these past days, I have tried to examine every year of my life and think of what God did for me, even before I was saved.
 It has brought to mind things I had long ago forgotten and regrettable probably never thanks God for, at least not recently.

 By John Grant